-This summer, we're spending more time indoors than we did back when The Sims first came out.
-But that doesn't mean we're packing the sunscreen away and going bare-faced.
-It's important to wear SPF at all times, especially if your work station is by a window or you're frequenting the outdoors for short mental clarity strolls around the block.
+Just because we're spending more time indoors than we did back when The Sims first came out doesn't mean we're packing the sunscreen away and going bare-faced.
+It's important to wear SPF at all times, especially if your work-from-home station is by a window or you're frequenting the outdoors for short mental clarity strolls around the block.
 Not to mention all the blue light damage we're incurring while staring at screens for 12 hours a day.

 I typically like to stick to mineral sunscreens, which sit atop the skin to physically block out the sun's rays, instead of sinking into skin and dispersing the sun like chemical SPFs do.
 Why, you ask?
 Because mineral sunscreens are often made with one of two FDA-cleared ingredients that are safe for sensitive skin and also classify as reef-safe (aka they won't harm ocean life): zinc oxide and titanium dioxide.
 I keep my beauty routine as clean as possible, so why spend all that money on non-toxic products just to undo all of it with a potentially toxic sunscreen?

 Turns out, so does everyone else.
-The sunscreen launched on May 6th, but it already has glowing reviews from buyers.
+The sunscreen launched last May, and it has lots of glowing reviews from buyers.
 Like Caitlin who raves on the brand's website, "Finally a physical sunscreen that doesn’t turn me WHITE!
 I am obsessed with this sunscreen!!
 It comes out tinted but dries clear, yet I still feel like it somehow blurs imperfections and smooths my skin.
 It is the perfect consistency—not oily or too liquidy—sort of between a cream and mousse.
 It is so, so, so good!"

 And Jaclyn who also wrote a glowing review and has similar thoughts, "I love everything about this, but my FAVORITE thing is how it is so lightweight.
 I can put on a good amount without feeling greasy or heavy.
 I also LOVE the packaging.
 It's easy to carry around and use which is always a plus when it comes to sunscreen.
 Last, but not least, I love the tint of it.
 It doesn't leave any kind of color on my face."